Conqueror933/quick-portfolio/pages/skillset_page.md

 ```

 #### <a name="Pointer"></a> Pointer
 `AddObjects()` function of the `World` in my [Engine](/pages/engine_page) project that takes in unique_ptr's of Objects to add them to the tripple buffering for the asynchronous multithreading.
-I found a better way of doing this later, but I still think if shows the 'Pointer magic' pretty well.<br/>
+I found a better way of doing this later, but I still think it shows the 'Pointer magic' pretty well.<br/>

 ```c++
 void WorldstateHandler::AddObjects()